manatlan/htag/docs/runners.md

  - need external libs

 ## BrowserTornadoHTTP
-Run a http server (using tornado), and serve the htag app to any browser.
+Run a http server (using tornado), and open the default browser to render the HTag app.
 (if you want to use another webserver ;-))

 Run your `App` (htag.Tag class) like this :